gbedwell/gbedwell.github.io/_pages/cv.md

 **Instructor in Medicine** - Dana-Farber Cancer Institute/Harvard Medical School.

-These days, my principal scientific interests are in computational and systems biology.
-I am particularly interested in developing ways to better understand retroviral integration targeting biases and how those biases relate to provirus expression and/or latency.
-To this end, I am developing a statistical method, xInt, to define the "expected" number of integration events within defined genomic features/regions. xInt will allow researchers to rigorously define baseline integration targeting preferences for a given retrovirus, and to identify differentially targeted regions under distinct infection conditions.
-I am additionally involved in collaborations aimed at better defining role that integration targeting plays in the establishment of particular clincal phenotypes and I am actively involved in designing, performing, and analyzing biophysical experiments related to protein phase separation.
+My current work lies at the intersection of computational and systems biology.
+I am developing ways to better understand retroviral integration targeting biases, how those biases relate to provirus expression and disease progression, and how host factors influence said targeting biases.
+I pursue these questions using both wet and dry lab approaches.
+I am actively developing an improved computational and statistical framework for determining integration targeting biases within datasets and assessing differential targeting between them.
+I am additionally involved in designing, performing, and interpreting biophysical experiments related to understanding the role of liquid-liquid phase separation in HIV-1 infection and integration targeting.
+Beyond my particular research projects, I actively mentor undergraduate students, research technicians, and other trainees in both wet and dry lab research.

 **Consulting** - Freelance.

-I have consulted companies on processing and wrangling large data files into smaller, more user-friendly data formats.
+I have consulted companies on processing and wrangling large data files into smaller, more user-friendly formats.
 I am open to more consulting opportunities in data wrangling, bioinformatics, and data analysis.
 If interested, please [get in touch](mailto:gregoryjbedwell@gmail.com)!

 ## <i class="fas fa-map-marker-alt"></i> Previous positions

 **Post-doctoral fellow** - Dana-Farber Cancer Institute/Harvard Medical School

 As a post-doctoral fellow, I devised a recombinant protein expression system and purification scheme for the human protein CPSF6, a protein with low sequence complexity and strong compositional biases.
-This expression system has subsequently been extended to several similar protein targets that could not be easily purified previously.
+This expression system has since been successfully applied to several similar protein targets.
 I additionally began my foray into conceptualizing and developing computational methods to better define HIV-1 integration targeting preferences.
-To this end, I built phenomenological models of theoretical random integration in order to define genes preferentially integrated into or avoided during HIV-1 infection.
-The methodology and findings were published in Nucleic Acids Research.
-This approach, however, has since been superseded by a newer, more robust method: xInt (not yet published).
+A strategy for categorizing genes into recurrently targeted and recurrently avoided populations was published in Nucleic Acids Research in 2021.

 **Graduate student** - University of Alabama at Birmingham.

 As a graduate student, I was interested in understanding and exploiting the architecture of bacteriophage P22.
 I devised a system to selectively mineralize photocatalytic titanium dioxide within the pseudo-icosahedral shell of procapsid-like particles.
 Confining highly insoluble titanium dioxide within the capsid shell works to effectively "solubilize" the material, making it potentially more tractable for use in aqueous environments.
 In addition, I sought to understand the mechanism of so-called "headful" packaging.
-In this packaging strategy, dsDNA bacteriophage are able to effectively "sense" the amount of DNA that has been packaged within their capsid and stop when the capsids are full.
-I was able to show that the P22 portal protein acts as a biological pressure sensor that responds to pressure introduced by genome packaging.
+I was able to show that the P22 portal protein acts as a biological pressure sensor that responds to the increasing internal pressure introduced by increasing incorporation of dsDNA.

 ## <i class="fas fa-chart-bar"></i> Programming and statistics

 **Languages**: Proficiency in R. Competency with Python, AWK, sed, etc. Exposure to Julia.

-**Computing tools and technologies**: bash scripting, git and GitHub, tidy data and R tidyverse, knitr/Rmarkdown/quarto/xaringan, LaTeX, HPC clusters (SLURM and Grid Engine), jq.
+**Computing tools and technologies**: bash scripting, git and GitHub, tidy data and R tidyverse, knitr/Rmarkdown/quarto/xaringan, LaTeX, HPC clusters (SLURM and Grid Engine), SageMath, jq.

 **Bioinformatic tools**:
-  - <u>Bioconductor</u>: GenomicRanges, Biostrings, DESeq2, BSgenome, SummarizedExperiment, Rsamtools, and many more.
+  - <u>Bioconductor</u>: GenomicRanges, Biostrings, BSgenome, SummarizedExperiment, Rsamtools, DESeq2, and many more.
-  - <u>Miscellaneous software</u>: bedtools, samtools, MACS2, and more.
+  - <u>Miscellaneous bioinformatics software</u>: FastQC, bedtools, samtools, MACS2, and more.
   - <u>Sequence (pseudo)aligners</u>: Rsubread, BWA, STAR, kallisto.
   - <u>Multiple sequence alignment</u>: hh-suite, Clustal Omega, MUSCLE.
-  - <u>Macromolecular modeling</u>: hullrad, HYDROPRO.
+  - <u>Hydrodynamic modeling</u>: hullrad, HYDROPRO.
-  - <u>Structure prediction</u>: AlphaFold, OmegaFold.
+  - <u>Structure prediction</u>: MODELLER, trRosetta, AlphaFold, OmegaFold, RoseTTAFold, ESMFold.
+  - <u>Protein design</u>: trDesign, RFdiffusion, EvoDiff.

-**Statistics**: categorical data analysis, linear and nonlinear least squares, generalized linear models, parametric and nonparametric models/tests, null hypothesis significance testing, bootstrapping, maximum likelihood estimation, optimization, hidden Markov models, empirical Bayes.
+**Statistics**: discrete/categorical data analysis, linear and nonlinear least squares, generalized linear models, parametric and nonparametric models/tests, null hypothesis significance testing, bootstrapping, maximum likelihood estimation, optimization, hidden Markov models, empirical Bayes, etc.

 ## <i class="fas fa-code"></i> Software